AkshayKamath12/HTTP_Server/README.md

 Use the provided makefile.

+Run server through:
-Run server through ./httpserver -t (insert number of threads) portNumber
+	./httpserver -t (insert number of threads) portNumber

+ex:
-ex: ./httpserver -t 5 5432 will run the server using 5 worker threads on port 5432
+	./httpserver -t 5 5432
+This will run the server using 5 worker threads on port 5432

-Note: Leaving out the threads paramete will cause the server to default to 4 worker threads.
+Note: Leaving out the threads parameter will cause the server to default to 4 worker threads.